redpanda-data/connect/website/docs/components/processors/aws_lambda.md

 </TabItem>
 </Tabs>

-It is possible to perform requests per message of a batch in parallel by setting the `parallel` flag to `true`.
 The `rate_limit` field can be used to specify a rate limit [resource](/docs/components/rate_limits/about) to cap the rate of requests across parallel components service wide.

 In order to map or encode the payload to a specific request body, and map the response back into the original payload instead of replacing it entirely, you